 3. Show up and take your beatings

-The guys in these groups were in incredible shape and kicked the crap out of me on the track for most of time.
+The guys in these groups were in incredible shape and kicked the crap out of me on the track most of the time.
 I still went religiously and took my beatings.
 It wasn’t until about 10 weeks in that I realized I was beginning to lead a few workouts and no longer felt like I was being punched in the face.
 This showing up each time to take beatings from people smarter or stronger is important.
 “Sore today, strong tomorrow.”

 5. Break things into small problems

 The actual running of the marathon is daunting.
 I basically just partitioned the whole race into sections.
-Especially towards the last half of the race I literally just started counting street lights.
-Since there are about 20 blocks to a mile I started breaking the race into 2 mile sections by counting to 40 as I ticked through blocks and streetlights.
+Especially towards the last half of the race I just started counting street lights.
+Since there are about 20 blocks to a mile I started breaking the race into 2-mile sections by counting to 40 as I ticked through blocks and streetlights.
 I would look ahead at what seemed to be about 4 blocks and just tell myself, “just make it there at this current pace and then see how you feel.”
 Any big problem should be subdivided into smaller units like this.
-We should clearly have a marker to look at for each day.
+We should clearly have a marker to look at each day.